jackljk/climate-analytics-lab.github.io/_pages/media.md

 ## Articles and Interviews

+- "We’ve been accidentally cooling the planet — and it’s about to stop" in [The Washington Post](https://www.washingtonpost.com/climate-environment/2024/06/25/climate-aerosols-shipping-global-cooling/) (2024)

 - "Generative AI in Science” in [ACM](https://cacm.acm.org/news/scientific-applications-of-generative-ai/) (2024)

 - “How AI is improving climate forecasts” in [Nature](https://www.nature.com/articles/d41586-024-00780-8) (2024)